 All accounts within the Balance Sheet grouping ("FCCS_Balance Sheet") except for "Saved Assumption" accounts are translated.
 The default translation is based on the default translation settings that you have selected from the Translation Overrides screen (Periodic Translation at Average Rate is used by default unless modified).

-All Movement dimension base (level 0) members are translated at the selected translation settings except for the Opening Balance Adjustment member.
+All Movement dimension base (level 0) members are translated at the selected translation settings except for the Opening Balance and Opening Balance Adjustment member.
 Any override account entries for accounts specified as Historical Amount Override or Historical Rate Override Exchange Rate Type accounts are then applied, replacing the default translations.
 If no override entries were made, then the Historical accounts remain translated at the default settings.
 Any deployed translation override rules are then applied, adjusting or replacing the default translation results.

 Note that if you create alternate hierarchies outside of FCCS_Movement, those hierarchies are not translated.